Copacabana, Bolivia: History

 In 1582, the grandson of Inca ruler Manco Kapac, struck by the sight of the statues of the Blessed Virgin which he saw in some of the churches at La Paz, tried to make one himself, and after many failures, succeeded in producing one of excellent quality, and it was placed at Copacabana as the statue of the tutelar protectress of the community.
 Many miracles have been attributed to it, and its fame has spread far beyond the limits of its surroundings to all five continents.
 It is kept in a special chapel, where local Aymaras, Bolivians and those from all over the world are untiring in their devotions.

 During the Great Indigenous Uprising of 1781, while the church itself was desecrated, the "Camarin", as the chapel is called, remained untouched and exempt from spoiling.
 Copacabana is the scene of often boisterous indigenous celebrations.
 On 2 February and 6 August, Church festivals are celebrated with indigenous dances that the clergy have not been able to suppress entirely.
 Copacabana is surrounded by pre-Columbian ruins of considerable interest.

 Climate

-Copacabana has a dry-winter subpolar oceanic climate (Cwb), a rare variant of this type of climate, but commonplace near most of Lake Titicaca.
-Similar to many areas with this climate, Copacabana features a markedly drier “low-sun” season.
+Copacabana features a cold subtropical highland climate (Köppen: Cwc, Trewartha: Cwlk) - a rare type of climate, but commonplace near most of Lake Titicaca.
+Similar to many areas with this climate, Copacabana features a markedly drier "low-sun" season.
 Because of the high altitude of Copacabana, the town is chilly throughout the course of the year.
-However, due to the fact that Copacabana is located in the tropics, there are only slight variations in temperatures.
-While daytime temperatures hover around 15 C throughout the year, nighttime temperatures during the ”low-sun” season are somewhat cooler than at other times of the year.
-It is not uncommon for temperatures to drop below freezing during the “low-sun” season.
+However, because Copacabana is located in the tropics, there are only slight variations in temperatures.
+While daytime temperatures hover around 15 C throughout the year, nighttime temperatures during the "low-sun" season are somewhat cooler than at other times of the year.
+It is not uncommon for temperatures to drop below freezing during the "low-sun" season.